Jared1989/Free-Style/PLANNING.md

 ### Information Outputs

-1. A gambling_advice.txt file containing the teams in order of the likelihood that they win their matchup as well as the odds that each team will win (txt format).
+1. A file containing which teams are favored in their matchups based on key statistics and the odds that each team will win its matchup.
+Additionally if more than 1 matchup is entered, a recommendation of which team to select for the bet will be provided (txt format).

 ## Technology Requirements

 ### APIs and Web Service Requirements

 The following websites will need to be accessed in order to develop the application.
 I have analyzed the websites and viewed the source code.
-As of now, I have been able to export the data from the websites which is necessary in order to parse it.
+As of now, I have been able to successfully access the data needed to develop the application.

 https://www.espn.com/mlb/standings